maccs-augsburg/spacedatapython/documentation/howto_update_mac_installer.md

-# Updating Disk Image (Mac), Executable (Windows), .Deb package (Linux) #
+# Updating Disk Image Mac #

 ## Mac ##

 For updating the disk image when main code is udpated:

-1. You should have a MaccsApplication.spec file already.
+1. You should have a MaccsPlotter_mac.spec file already.
 If it's gone, try following installer README or look at old branches.

 2. There should be a file called builddmg_mac.sh already from following installer README.